 Burbling Brook

-A touch of running water can go far toward causing your lawn to feel miles from progress.
-The sound of a running stream, the vibe of cold water on hot feet and curious hands please adults and children the same.
+A touch of running water can make your lawn feel miles from progress.
+The sound of a running stream, the vibe of cold water on hot feet, and curious hands please adults and children alike.

-Just recollect that with little youngsters at home, any water play must be supervised even shallow water, as shown here.
+Remember that with little youngsters at home, any water play, even shallow water, must be supervised, as shown here.

 Tree-stump Stepping Stones